zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Emailing-Statements-from-Sage-50-UK.md

 ### Send To
 _Optional_
 The email address to send the failure notification email to.
+You can specify a list of email addresses if you would like to send the same email to multiple recipients.
+A list can be provided either as a comma separated list, or by chosing the ['List' data type](zynk-objects#list-data-type) and entering each address separately.

 ### Frequency
 _Required_